-Your valid passport must be valid for at least 6 months while you submit an application for a visa for Nepal.
+Your valid passport must be valid for at least six months while you apply for a visa for Nepal.

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

-If you are planning to take any medical facilities in Nepal you must carry all the prescription and related medical history.
-For further details contact nearest Nepalese Embassy.
+If you plan to take any medical facility in Nepal, you must carry all the prescriptions and related medical history.
+For further details, contact the nearest Nepalese Embassy.

-Overstaying without authority is serious and you can be detained or refused permission to leave until a fine is paid.
+Overstaying without authority is severe, and you can be detained or refused permission to leave until a fine is paid.

-All of your luggage must be inspected and pass through customs inspection at every entry or exit point.
-You can carry two bottles of liquor, 200 stick cigarettes, one camera, and other personal electronic devices with yourself.
-Other than these, you can also carry a tent, camping gears, and other personal things are allowed in duty-free.
+All your luggage must be inspected and pass through customs inspection at every entry or exit point.
+You can carry two bottles of liquor, 200 stick cigarettes, one camera, and other personal electronic devices.
+You can also have a tent, camping gear, and other unique things that are allowed duty-free.

-Professional video camera, drone, and transistor should be declared on arrival at the entry point and are to be taken back on departure; these items will be endorsed in the passport.
+Professional video cameras, drones, and transistors should be declared on arrival at the entry point and are to be taken back on departure; these items will be endorsed in the passport.